spe1020/asknostr/CONTEXT.md

 }
 ```

-The `LoginArea` component handles all the login-related UI and interactions, including displaying login dialogs and switching between accounts.
+The `LoginArea` component handles all the login-related UI and interactions, including displaying login dialogs, sign up functionality, and switching between accounts.
 It should not be wrapped in any conditional logic.

-`LoginArea` displays a "Log in" button when the user is logged out, and changes to an account switcher once the user is logged in.
+`LoginArea` displays both "Log in" and "Sign Up" buttons when the user is logged out, and changes to an account switcher once the user is logged in.
 It is an inline-flex element by default.
 To make it expand to the width of its container, you can pass a className like `flex` (to make it a block element) or `w-full`.
 If it is left as inline-flex, it's recommended to set a max width.

 ### `npub`, `naddr`, and other Nostr addresses